 Can you be born a psychopath?
 The Encyclopedia Britannica explains that “…psychopaths are born, and sociopaths are made.”[ref]
 Does this mean that if you are born with certain genes, you are destined to be a psychopath?

 Exploring the genetics research on psychopath genes paints a different picture.
 This article explains the differences in psychopath brains and the multiple genetic variants linked to psychopathy.
+Members will see their genetic data in the Psychopathy Genotype report.

 Is there a psychopath gene?